nearform/graphql-hooks/README.md

 ## Authentication

-You can have access the to the graphql-hooks client context by using the React's new context API. `ClientContext` is actually the result of `React.createContext()`.
+You can have access to the graphql-hooks client context by using React's new context API. `ClientContext` is actually the result of `React.createContext()`.

-**Login example**
+**Login Example**

 ```jsx
 import React, { useState, useContext } from 'react'